-What sets Papagayo apart is not any one single beach, but the fact that there are so many over such a short distance and with such an attractive route to each of them.
-The entire walk from the edge of Playa Blanca resort to the far side of Puerto Muelas is no more than about 1.75 km straight, or about 3 km if one chooses to walk the coastal route round the headlands and up and down from each beach.
+What sets Papagayo apart is not any one single beach, but the fact that there are so many over such a short distance and with such an attractive route to from the first to the last.
+The entire walk from the edge of Playa Blanca resort to the far side of Puerto Muelas is no more than 1.75 km straight, or about 3 km if one chooses to walk the coastal route round the headlands and up and down from each beach.

 But what they all have in common is clear blue waters, clean sand and a landscape to dream of.

 A final thought occurs - could it be a mistake for me to advertise these beaches in this way?
 The constant dilemma in any travel writing of this kind is whether by promoting a delightful setting, one may contribute to destroying it with hoards of tourists.
 But Lanzarote has shown commendable restraint in managing its tourism, and one has confidence that the Papagayo beaches will be allowed by the authorities to always retain their charm - a charm which makes them collectively some of the best beaches you could ever hope to see.

 The cafeteria complex between Playa de la Cera and Playa de Papagayo

 Hiking near Puerto Muelas (and I thought I was the only one to do this sort of thing!)

 Lovers have a habit on the headlands of creating hearts out of stones

 A yacht anchored off the small cove of Caleton del Cobre

 It has not been possible to find a map which shows all beaches and coves mentioned with the names I have used, but if you like you can have fun using the photos and descriptions to try to identify all of the beaches on this interactive Google map (use the satellite image) heading southeast from the region of Playa Blanca on the left.
 (In the satellite image, the tide appears to be in.)